TimesysGit/vigiles-buildroot/Readme.md

 In some cases, it's desirable to modify the CVE report that Vigiles generates. vigiles-buildroot supports the ability to _Include Additional Packages_, _Exclude Packages_ and _Whitelist Known CVEs_.
-In addition, the file names of the locally-generated Manifest and CVE Report may be customized.
+In addition, the file names of the locally-generated SBOM and CVE Report may be customized.

 All of these options are supported by a ```Kconfig``` option where a user may specify a CSV (comma-separated-value) file that describe the packages or CVEs.
 Each is described below.

-#### Manifest and Report Naming
+#### SBOM and Report Naming

-By default, the file names of the Vigiles Manifest to be uploaded and the CVE Report that is generated are given names based on the values of
+By default, the file names of the Vigiles SBOM to be uploaded and the CVE Report that is generated are given names based on the values of
 ```BR2_HOSTNAME``` and ```BR2_DEFCONFIG``` (or the target CPU), which will
 produce files like this: